openvinotoolkit/open_model_zoo/demos/interactive_face_detection_demo/README.md

     -m_hp "<path>"             Optional.
 Path to an .xml file with a trained Head Pose Estimation model.
     -m_em "<path>"             Optional.
 Path to an .xml file with a trained Emotions Recognition model.
     -m_lm "<path>"             Optional.
 Path to an .xml file with a trained Facial Landmarks Estimation model.
-      -l "<absolute_path>"     Required for CPU custom layers.
-Absolute path to a shared library with the kernels implementation.
-          Or
-      -c "<absolute_path>"     Required for GPU custom kernels.
-Absolute path to an .xml file with the kernels description.
     -d "<device>"              Optional.
 Target device for Face Detection network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -d_ag "<device>"           Optional.
 Target device for Age/Gender Recognition network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.
     -d_hp "<device>"           Optional.
 Target device for Head Pose Estimation network (the list of available devices is shown below).
 Default value is CPU.
 Use "-d HETERO:<comma-separated_devices_list>" format to specify HETERO plugin.
 The demo will look for a suitable plugin for a specified device.